-MUSC& 242 Music Theory V (5) This course continues the study of music theory from Music Theory IV.
+MUSC& 242 Music Theory V (5)

+This course continues the study of music theory from Music Theory IV.
 Counterpoint techniques in music literature will be examined and composed.
-Prerequisite: MUSC& 241.
+Prerequisite: MUSC& 241 with a grade of C or better or instructor's permission.

-MUSC& 243 Music Theory VI (5) Music Theory VI is the last quarter of second year music theory.
+MUSC& 243 Music Theory VI (5)

+Music Theory VI is the last quarter of second year music theory.
 Late Romantic and modern compositional techniques will be studied and composed.
-Prerequisite: MUSC& 242.
+Prerequisite: MUSC& 242 with a grade of C or better or instructor's permission.